 “Walking the Walk”

 Known as much for his famous quotes as for his skill in baseball, New York Yankee legend Yogi Berra once said, “You can observe a lot just by watching.”
 That’s true!
 But much more can be observed through introductions, conversations, and listening.
-The executive team at Roswell Park Cancer Institute understands that, and that’s why they “walk the walk.”
+The executive team at Roswell Park Comprehensive Cancer Center understands that, and that’s why they “walk the walk.”

 For the past several months, members of the team have paired up and walked through the hospital in a practice called executive rounding.
 Assigned to different locations, they visit patients, patients’ loved ones and staff in both inpatient and outpatient areas.
 The purpose is simple: to learn by asking questions and listening carefully.